-The Rosedale Dam Detention Area would primarily provide temporary storage for small (2-year) to medium (25- year) size flood events.
+The Rosedale Dam Detention Area would primarily provide temporary storage for small (2-year) to medium (10-year) size flood events.
 Once constructed, the area would provide additional attenuation time for rainfall runoff (primarily for less than 25-year flows), and the peak downstream flow would be reduced by 200-250 CFS.
 Flood elevations would be reduced immediately downstream.
 The Rosedale Dam Detention Area would reduce the peak flow downstream for all rain events.
 The structure design is targeted to have the largest flood reduction impact up to the 25-year flood event.
-At flows larger than the 25-year flood event, the overflow weir would be engaged and pass water in addition to culvert flow.
-The detention structure would still provide a reduction in peak flows and water surface elevations downstream at flows greater than the 25-year event.
+At flows larger than the 10-year flood event, the overflow weir would be engaged and pass water in addition to culvert flow.
+The detention structure would still provide a reduction in peak flows and water surface elevations downstream at flows greater than the 10-year event.
 However, the incremental water surface elevation reduction will decrease as flow increases.

 The following flood reductions result from the Rosedale Dam Detention Area, and not the non-structural plan.
-The area between Wheeless Road and Regency Mall has flooding risks reduced by about .25 feet for the 25-year event.
-The area between Peach Orchard Road and Mike Padgett Highway, has flooding reduced by about .7 feet for the 25-year event.
+The area between Wheeless Road and Regency Mall has flooding risks reduced by about 0.25 feet for the 25-year event and 0.21 feet for the 10-year event.
+The area between Peach Orchard Road and Mike Padgett Highway has flooding reduced by about 0.7 feet for the 25-year event and 0.85 feet for the 10-year event.
 The area between Peach Orchard and Deans Bridge shows approximately a 1.5 feet Water Surface Elevation (WSE) reduction.

-The Kissingbower property buyouts would include the purchase of five parcels that include three structures in the Floodplain.
+The Kissingbower property buyouts would include the purchase of five parcels that include three structures in the floodplain.
 The Kissingbower properties sustain water damage on a fairly frequent interval due to their proximity to Rocky Creek and experience up to 5 feet of flooding with the 100-year flood event.
 The property buyouts and demolition of the structures would eliminate the potential for future flood damages on these properties.
 Converting the use of these lands to a recreational park would provide unmet recreational demands in the Kissingbower Road area.
 More importantly, owners of purchased properties would have the opportunity to relocate to an area less prone to flooding.
-In addition, the Floodplain would be restored on these properties in perpetuity.
+In addition, the floodplain would be restored on these properties in perpetuity.

-The TSP which includes the Rosedale Dam Detention Area and the Kissingbower Buyouts with the Recreation Park reduces flood damages for 258 structures within the 500-year Floodplain.
-Three of these structures would be completely removed from the Floodplain in the non-structural alternative.
-The non-structural alternative eliminates 100 percent of the damages to the structures and contents while the structural alternative would reduce damages by approximately 37 percent.
-The residual damages would be approximately 63 percent.
+The selected plan which includes the Rosedale Dam Detention Area and the Kissingbower Buyouts with the Recreation Park reduces flood damages for 258 structures within the 500-year floodplain.
+Three of these structures would be completely removed from the floodplain in the non-structural alternative.
+The non-structural alternative eliminates 100 percent of the average annual damages to the structures and contents while the structural alternative would reduce average annual damages by approximately 50 percent.
+The residual damages would be approximately 50 percent.